Academic Integrity is a shared responsibility of the individual student and the College’s faculty and staff.

 - Give the student an “F” grade, zero points, or a reduced number of points on all or part of a particular paper, project or examination; if the act of academic dishonesty results in a “F” grade or zero points being awarded to the student for that particular paper, project, or examination, and this result affects the student’s overall grade in the class, then the student shall be issued the proper grade, as affected by the specific “F” or zero grade, by the faculty member.

-For all incidents of academic misconduct, the instructor will report the matter to the College Disciplinary Officer (the Dean of Students).
+For all incidents of academic misconduct, the faculty member will report the matter to the college disciplinary officer (the Dean of Students) using the Maxient Reporting Form.

 Actions by the College Disciplinary Officer